-6.43.
-When it is impractical to provide adequate physical separation or electrical isolation between a safety circuit and a circuit of a lower safety class, the circuit of the lower safety class (called here an associated circuit):

-- a.
-Should be analysed or tested to demonstrate that the association does not unacceptably degrade the safety class circuits with which it is associated;21 - b.
-Should be specified as being part of the safety division with which it is associated; - c.
-Should be physically separated from other components to the same extent as the circuits of the safety division with which it is associated.
+- 6.43.
+When it is impractical to provide adequate physical separation or electrical isolation between a safety circuit and a circuit of a lower safety class, the circuit of the lower safety class (referred to here as an 'associated circuit'): - Should be analysed or tested to demonstrate that the association does not unacceptably degrade the safety class circuits with which it is associated;24 - Should be specified as being part of the safety division with which it is associated; - Should be physically separated from other components to the same extent as the circuits of the safety division with which it is associated.